Jose B. Lingad: Governor of Pampanga

 In the 1947 general elections, Lingad was elected governor of Pampanga as a member of the Liberal Party at the age of 33.
 He also became vice-president of the League of Governors of the Philippines.
 Seated as governor in 1948, Lingad served a single term, being defeated to Rafael Lazatin for re-election in 1951 due to the fall-out from the Maliwalu massacre in Bacolor.
-Had Lingad stayed on as governor though, he would have been appointed by President Elpidio Quirino to lead Department of National Defense due to his stellar accomplishments at the time.
+This followed allegations that the paramilitary unit that perpetrated the massacre provided Lingad with protection.

 After his term as governor, Lingad was still recognized as the political kingpin of Pampanga.
 And during the elections of 1949, Lingad nominated Diosdado Macapagal, who was then serving as second secretary of the Philippine embassy in Washington, D.C. to run for the first Congressional district of Pampanga.

-With the help and guidance of Lingad, Macapagal would start his political career that would make him president of the Philippines one day as they were childhood friends in the town of Lubao, Pampanga.
+With the help and guidance of Lingad, Macapagal would start his political career that would make him president of the Philippines one day as they were childhood friends in Lubao.

 Macapagal administration official

-When his protégé Diosdado Macapagal was elected president in 1961, Lingad joined the Macapagal administration, first as Chairman of Games and Amusement Board, second as Commissioner of Bureau of Internal Revenue, then Commissioner of Bureau of Customs and, ultimately Secretary of Labor.
+When his protégé Macapagal was elected president in 1961, Lingad joined the Macapagal administration, first as Chairman of Games and Amusement Board, second as Commissioner of Bureau of Internal Revenue, then Commissioner of Bureau of Customs and, ultimately Secretary of Labor.